jinjinir/cloud-uploader/README.md

 - [ ] Provide an option to generate and display a shareable link post-upload
 - [ ] Enable file synchronization
 - [ ] Integrate encryption for added security before the upload

+## 🤝 Contributing

+### Submit a pull request

+If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.